 CDI’s Acquisition by FUJIFILM Holdings Corporation

-Fujifilm has been strengthening its presence in the regenerative medicine field over several years, including by acquiring a majority of shares of Japan Tissue Engineering Co. in December 2014, so while the acquisition was unexpected, it as not fully surprising.
+Fujifilm has been strengthening its presence in the regenerative medicine field over several years, including by acquiring a majority of shares of Japan Tissue Engineering Co. in December 2014.

-In summary, the acquisition of CDI will allow Fujifilm to gain dominance in the area of iPS cell-based drug discovery services and will position it to strategically combine CDI’s iPS cell technology with Fujifilm’s expertise in material science and engineering systems, creating a powerhouse within the iPSC market.
+The acquisition of CDI has allowed Fujifilm to gain further dominance in the area of iPS cell-based drug discovery services and has positioned it to combine CDI’s iPS cell technology with Fujifilm’s expertise in material science and engineering systems.

 It is yet to be seen whether Fujifilm will try to commercialize CDI’s iPS cell production technologies by making the cells available for clinical use or whether they will choose to focus their attention on iPS cell-based drug discovery.